Appearance

 PCI DSS Endpoints

-The PCI DSS endpoints are the ones for which you need to sign your requests.
-They can only be used for cards created or migrated to PCI DSS services, and replace their equivalent in this Swagger.
+The PCI DSS endpoints are the ones for which you need to add the certificate.
+They can only be used for cards created or migrated to PCI DSS services, and replace their equivalent in the main API Reference.

 Please keep in mind that all your requests transit through the following URL: